 In this article and video, we used turns 6 - 9 at Circuit of the Americas.
-But this is a technique that can be applied on almost every race track!
+But this is a technique that can be applied on almost every race track we race on!

-To help understand if you need to sacrifice speed in these sections is to form a priority list.
+The first thing drivers need to do to understand if we need to sacrifice or not in these sections, is to form a priority list.
 After a few laps on the race track, I start to ask myself a few questions to help me figure out what my priorities are.
 The first question is the following:

 Which part of this corner will allow me to be faster for a longer period of time?
 Does the last corner of this section lead onto a straightaway?